intentional torts

 The action of intentional torts is often illegal and is something for which an individual can sue with their lawyers for personal injury.
 Even if there’s a pending criminal case involving the defendant, or even if the defendant was acquitted of criminal charges, you can still sue for the same act.
 The bar to prove a civil case is lower than that of a criminal case.
 Perhaps the most famous example is OJ Simpson, who was acquitted of criminal charges but lost his civil case, resulting in a judgment of $25 million in civil damages.

-If you’ve been injured by someone acting intentionally or negligently, contact the expert personal injury attorneys at Clardy Law Firm now and get a free consultation about your case and what your legal options are to get justice and compensation.
+If you’ve been injured by someone acting intentionally or negligently, contact the personal injury attorneys at Clardy Law Firm now and get a free consultation about your case and what your legal options are to get justice and compensation.